St. Francis Dam: Collapse and flood wave

 Two and a half minutes before midnight on March 12, 1928, the St. Francis Dam catastrophically failed.

 There were no surviving eyewitnesses to the collapse, but at least five people passed the dam less than an hour before without noticing anything unusual.
 The last, Ace Hopewell, a carpenter at Powerhouse No. 1, rode his motorcycle past the dam about ten minutes before midnight.
 At the coroner's inquest, Hopewell testified he had passed Powerhouse No. 2 without seeing anything there or at the dam that caused him concern.
 He stated at approximately one and one-half miles (2.4 km) upstream he heard, above his motorcycle's engine noise, a rumbling much like the sound of "rocks rolling on the hill."
-Hopewell stopped, got off his motorcycle, and smoked a cigarette while checking the hillsides.
+Hopewell stopped, got off his motorcycle and smoked a cigarette while checking the hillsides.
 The rumbling had begun to fade, and Hopewell assumed the sound was a landslide common to the area.
-Hopewell finished his cigarette, got back on his motorcycle, and left.
+Hopewell finished his cigarette, got back on his motorcycle and left.
 He was the last person to see the St. Francis Dam intact and survive.

-At the Bureau of Power and Light at both Receiving Stations in Los Angeles and the Water Works and Supply at Powerhouse No. 1, there was a sharp voltage drop at 11:57:30 p.m.
-Simultaneously, a transformer at Southern California Edison's Saugus substation exploded, a situation investigators later determined was caused by wires up the western hillside of San Francisquito Canyon about ninety feet above the dam's east abutment shorting.
+At both of the Bureau of Power and Light's receiving stations in Los Angeles and at the Bureau of Water Works and Supply at Powerhouse No. 1, there was a sharp voltage drop at 11:57:30 p.m.
+Simultaneously, a transformer at Southern California Edison's (SCE) Saugus substation exploded, a situation investigators later determined was caused by wires up the western hillside of San Francisquito Canyon about ninety feet above the dam's east abutment shorting.

 Given the known height of the flood wave, and the fact that within seventy minutes or less after the collapse the reservoir was virtually empty, the failure must have been sudden and complete.
 Seconds after it began, little of the dam remained standing, other than the center section and wing wall.
 The main dam, from west of the center section to the wing wall abutment atop the hillside, broke into several large pieces and numerous smaller pieces.
 All of these were washed downstream as 12.4 billion gallons (47 million m³) of water began surging down San Francisquito Canyon.
 The largest piece, weighing approximately 10,000 tons (9,000 metric tons) was found about three-quarters of a mile (1.2 km) below the dam site.

 Somewhat similarly, the dam portion east of the center section had also broken into several larger and smaller pieces.
 Unlike the western side, most of these came to rest near the base of the standing section.
 The largest fragments fell across the lower portion of the standing section, coming to rest partially on its upstream face.
 Initially, the two remaining sections of the dam remained upright.
 As the reservoir lowered, water undercut the already undermined eastern portion, which twisted and fell backwards toward the eastern hillside, breaking into three sections.